cpacey/moquette/README.md

 the metadata for the topic, since the Kafka nodes need to create the topic partitions and do leader elections.
 This is unfortunate since topic dynamic topic creation is a very common use-case in MQTT.
-As an example, the benchmarks we took (see below) would cause havok if the topics were not first created in Kafka.
+As an example, the benchmarks we took (see below) would cause havoc if the topics were not first created in Kafka.

 ### Consuming